Skip to content

 • Varicella for children born in 2010 or after

-A notice is sent when RCDHU has an incomplete immunization record or the information on file is incorrect for this student.
+A notice is sent when RCDHU has identified that a students immunization record is either missing or contains incorrect vaccine information that is mandatory for school attendance.
 Examples include the following:

 1. RCDHU does not have a complete immunization record for the student.
 The Parent, Guardian or student is responsible for reporting all immunization records to RCDHU.
 Health care providers and schools are not obligated to report immunization records to RCDHU.